SSAFA Volunteer Knowledgebase

 Scope

-This policy applies to all hardware, software, systems, services (otherwise known as Software as a Service and Platform as a Service) utilised by and purchased by SSAFA, regardless of who purchased and when.
+This policy applies to all hardware, software, systems, services (otherwise known as Software as a Service and Platform as a Service) utilised by and purchased by SSAFA, regardless of who initially purchased and when.

 • All desktop and laptop computers (including docking stations)